pcperini-historic/ScatterSound/README.md

 This behavior is often desired to "stress-test" new sounds, offering a variance between sparsity and frequency.
 The driving factor behind the development of ScatterSound was to test a new alert sound to make sure that it was noticable but not irritating.

+##Compiled App##
+The Disk Image for the compiled ScatterSound.app file can be found [here](https://github.com/downloads/inspyretech/ScatterSound/ScatterSound.dmg).
+The app supports 64-bit machines running OS X 10.7 or later, and may be compatible with OS X 10.5 - 10.6.
+The app is sandboxed, and signed with Inspyre Technologies [Developer ID](http://www.apple.com/macosx/mountain-lion/security.html).

 ##Credits##
 Concept: